fikarme/cpp06/ex00/0subject.md

 - use Orthodox Canonical Form
 - use C++98 standard.
 - use these flags: -Wall -Wextra -Werror
+- don't use braces for single-line if statements

 # ex00: Conversion of scalar types**
 Allowed functions: Any function to convert from a string to an int, a float, or a double.